What is a Texas Utility Bond?

 Since missed payments still happen, utility companies in Texas require those whom they will provide service for to produce a utility bond before the needed service is given.
 The bond will serve as a guarantee that the utility bills will be appropriately paid.

-Through the utility bond, the principal, along with the surety, is ensuring the utility company (obligee) that the bills will be paid in full and at the proper time that it should.
+Through the utility bond, the principal, along with the surety, is ensuring the utility company (obligee) that the bills will be paid in full and at the proper time that they should.
 In the event of a missed payment, the utility company has the right to file a maximum bond payment claim.

 If the principal abides by the main condition – meeting his monthly payment obligations to a utility company – the bond will remain ineffective.